Class III futures reflect a price decline, but recovery could begin by summer

-As a result, U.S. dairy exports will struggle in the months ahead, Levitt says, and volumes could
+As a result, U.S. dairy exports will likely struggle in the months ahead, Levitt says, and volumes could

-“By the second half of the year, the world should be more balanced, prices should rebound and U.S. export performance should improve,” adds Levitt.
-“For the full year, we’d expect U.S. export volumes to be down 1%-5%.”
+By the second half of the year, the world should be more balanced, prices should rebound and U.S. export performance should improve,” Levitt adds.
+“For the full year, we’d expect U.S. export volumes to be down 1% to 5%.”

-“All this is based on few key assumptions,” he says.
+“All this is based on a few key assumptions,” he says.
 “It assumes no weather shocks.
 It assumes China works through its inventories by spring and comes back to the market.
 And it assumes the Russia ban on European Union product is lifted by mid-year.
 If things develop differently, it could change the outlook accordingly.”

 Market watchers such as Bob Devenport, Stewart-Peterson market analyst, aren’t over-reacting to dairy’s lower price projections for the first half of the year.
 “There’s a long way to go before 2015 is all said and done,” Devenport says.
 “We’re going to see a lot of volatility between now and then.”